rabbitmq/rabbitmq-website/site/ssl.md

 ### <a id="peer-verification-trusted-certificates" class="anchor" href="#peer-verification-trusted-certificates">Trusted Certificates</a>

 Every TLS-enabled tool and TLS implementation, including Erlang/OTP and RabbitMQ, has a way of marking a set of certificates as trusted.

+There are three common approaches to this are

+ * All trusted CA certificates must be added to a single file called the *CA certificate bundle*
+ * All CA certificates in a directory are considered to be trusted
+ * A dedicated tool is used to manage trusted CA certificates

+Different TLS implementation and tools use different options.
+In the context of RabbitMQ this means that the trusted certificate management approach may be different for different client libraries, tools and RabbitMQ server itself.

-On Linux and other UNIX-like systems this is usually a directory administered by superusers.
+For example, OpenSSL and OpenSSL command line tools such as `s_client` on Linux and other UNIX-like systems will useu a directory administered by superusers.
 CA certificates in that directory will be considered trusted, and so are the certificates issued by them (such as those presented by clients).
 Locations of the trusted certificate directory will [vary](https://www.happyassassin.net/2015/01/12/a-note-about-ssltls-trusted-certificate-stores-and-platforms/)
 [between distributions](http://gagravarr.org/writing/openssl-certs/others.shtml), operating systems and releases.

 On Windows trusted certificates are managed using tools such as [certmgr](https://docs.microsoft.com/en-us/dotnet/framework/tools/certmgr-exe-certificate-manager-tool).